Exploring data activation: What it is and how to use it

 Sales and marketing tools often provide embeddable forms that collect submissions and create users/leads.
 Analytics tools provide their own SDKs that send data into reports and dashboards.
 More modern platforms like Braze offer a combined approach, where their SDK can both create new users and capture granular user behaviors.

 The challenge with this approach is that embedding tons of third-party code in your app or website slows things down.
-It also perpetuates issues with data silos because data is not being centralized, it’s sent to each system separately.
+It also perpetuates issues with data silos because the data is not being centralized and is sent to each system separately.

 Single SDK (CDP) → multiple SaaS platforms (one-to-many)